pyjamafish/ribbon-prompt/README.md

 # ribbon-prompt
-A simple and pleasant zsh prompt.
+A quaint zsh prompt in the shape of a ribbon.

 ![prompt in action](https://i.imgur.com/HCxb9pO.png)